MicahStevens/brolaunch/README.md

 # brolaunch

-A smart Chromium launcher that automatically opens URLs with the right profile based on regex pattern matching, with GUI profile selection and app mode support.
+A smart browser launcher for Chromium and Firefox that automatically opens URLs with the right profile based on regex pattern matching, with GUI profile selection and app mode support (Chromium only).

 ## Features

+- 🌐 **Multi-browser support** - Works with both Chromium and Firefox
-- 🎯 **Automatic profile matching** - URLs are matched against regex patterns to select the appropriate Chromium profile
+- 🎯 **Automatic profile matching** - URLs are matched against regex patterns to select the appropriate profile
 - 🖥️ **GUI profile chooser** - When no patterns match, a clean GUI lets you choose from available profiles
-- 📱 **App mode support** - Launch URLs as dedicated app windows (no address bar, tabs, etc.)
+- 📱 **App mode support** - Launch URLs as dedicated app windows (Chromium only)
 - 🔧 **Configurable** - Flexible YAML configuration with per-profile settings
 - 🗂️ **Custom user data directories** - Each profile can have its own isolated data directory
 - 📝 **Verbose logging** - Debug mode shows detailed execution information